mjhea0/jquery-madlibs/readme.md

 2. Add unit and functional tests.
 Coverage too.
 3. Allow users to add their own stories.
 Think about what type of medium you could use to store the data.
 JSON, perhaps?
 Then where would you store the JSON file?
 LocalStorage?
 Mongo?
 4. Make it easy for two people to play one game together.
 One person would enter his/her answers, which would be stored.
 The inputs would clear.
 Then the next person would do the same.
 Finally, both stories would appear.
 Double the amount of laughs.
+5. ENTER button - add another event or submit button and move into the form and prevent default

 ## Too hard?